emrgnt-cmplxty/fermi/docs/docs/6.integrator/accounts.md

 Please see the [documentation for accounts](/concepts/basics/accounts/model) for basic information.

-- For exchanges, Axion supports [implicit account](https://nomicon.io/DataStructures/Account.html#implicit-account-ids) creation which allows the creation of accounts without paying for transactions.
+- For exchanges, Fermi supports [implicit account](https://nomicon.io/DataStructures/Account.html#implicit-account-ids) creation which allows the creation of accounts without paying for transactions.
 - You can create an implicit account by following the steps in [this guide](/integrator/implicit-accounts).
-- Accounts must have enough tokens to cover its storage which currently costs 0.0001 Axion per byte.
-This equates to a minimum balance of 0.0182 Axion for an account with one access key.
+- Accounts must have enough tokens to cover its storage which currently costs 0.0001 Fermi per byte.
+This equates to a minimum balance of 0.0182 Fermi for an account with one access key.
 You can query the live storage price using the [`protocol-config`](https://docs.near.org/api/rpc/setup#protocol-config) RPC endpoint.
 For more details on storage fees see [this section of the economics paper](https://near.org/papers/economics-in-sharded-blockchain/#transaction-and-storage-fees).

 ## Transfer from Function Call {#transfer-from-function-call}

-Axion allows transfers to happen within a function call.
+Fermi allows transfers to happen within a function call.
 More importantly, when an account is deployed with some contract, it is possible that the only way to transfer tokens from that account is through a function call.
 Therefore, exchanges need to support transfers through function calls as well.
 We recommend the following approach:

 Exchange can [query block by height](/api/rpc/setup#block) to get blocks on each height, and for every block, [query its chunk](/api/rpc/setup#chunk) to obtain the transactions included in the block.
 For each transaction,